carboncoop/emonpi/docs/SD-card-build-docker.md

 Add the line:

 	The file system is in Read Only (RO) mode.
 If you need to make changes, use the command rpi-rw to put the file system in Read Write (RW) mode.
 Use rpi-ro to return to RO mode.
-The /home/pi/data directory is always in RW mode
+The /home/pi/data directory is always in RW mode.

 ## Tweak's to make system work with RO root FS

-### Override Debian attempting to recreate symbolic link from /etc/mtab to /proc/self/mounts
+### Override Debian attempting to recreate symbolic link from /etc/mtab to /proc/self/mounts (new)

 Debian attempts to recreate the symbolic link from /etc/mtab to /proc/self/mounts which causes systemd-tmpfiles-create.service to exit with an error (regarded as error by some downstream e.g. https://bugs.launchpad.net/ubuntu/+source/systemd/+bug/1547033).
 This can be fixed by overriding /usr/lib/tmpfiles.d/debian.conf by placing the following in /etc/tmpfiles.d/debian.conf: